After delivering over 400 babies, I have seen a big range of what women can and can’t do postpartum.

 Why?

-Clots usually form in your calves, which can then travel up to your lungs.
-This is called a PE, or a pulmonary embolus.
+Clots usually form in your calves and can travel up to your lungs.
+This is a “PE” or a pulmonary embolus.
 If this happens, it can become a real emergency.

-This is why we put those sequential compression devices on your calves when you are sleeping at the hospital.
+This is why we put those compression devices on your calves while sleeping at the hospital.

 It’s not to give you a massage, as most patients think :).

-I discuss the benefits of walking in the postpartum period in my post Getting Fit After Pregnancy.
+I discuss the benefits of walking postpartum in my post Getting Fit After Pregnancy.

 Diaphragmatic Breathing

-Another important exercise you can do in the postpartum period is deep diaphragmatic breathing.
+Another important exercise you can do postpartum is deep diaphragmatic breathing.

 Huh?